 New ideas, like plants, can, under the right conditions, grow from something small into something sustainable and productive.
-West Virginians with ideas for new products and services that have the potential to be brought to market quickly could benefit from a program planted in the West Virginia University John Chambers College of Business and Economics.
+West Virginians with ideas for new products and services that have the potential to be brought to market quickly could benefit from a program planted in West Virginia University John Chambers College of Business and Economics.

-Seed WV is a contest open to West Virginia residents, innovators, entrepreneurs, businesses and non-profits.
-During WVU’s Demo Day April 24, the program will award up to $15,000 in prize money will be awarded to winning ideas to help move them to market.
+Seed WV is a virtual contest open to West Virginia residents, innovators, entrepreneurs, businesses and non-profits.
+Up to $15,000 in prize money will be awarded to winning ideas to help move them to market.

-“We are excited to lay down the challenge for West Virginians to step up and apply their creative talents and abilities to entrepreneurship,” said Ryan Angus, assistant professor and James T. Coffman Fellow of Entrepreneurship.
+“We are excited to lay down the challenge for West Virginians to step up and apply their creative talents and abilities to entrepreneurship,” Angus said.
 “We win when new people pick up the challenge to become entrepreneurs.
-We win when all of our state’s residents feel their innovations and ideas are welcome, and we of course win when we work together to start companies that create jobs.
-That’s what the Seed WV contest is all about – a win for us all.”
+We win when all of our state’s residents feel their innovations and ideas are welcome, and we of course win when we work together to start companies that create jobs.”

 John Chambers College of Business and Economics